How to: Circumvent Online Censorship

 The simplest form of an encrypted web proxy is one that starts with “https”— this will use the encryption usually provided by secure websites.
 However, be cautious—the owners of these proxies can see the data you send to and from other secure websites.
 Ultrasurf and Psiphon are examples of these tools.

-For information about specific VPN services, click here.
+For information about choosing a VPN service, click here.

 Tor is open-source software designed to give you anonymity on the web.
 Tor Browser is a web browser built on top of the Tor anonymity network.
 Because of how Tor routes your web browsing traffic, it also allows you to circumvent censorship.
 (See our How to: Use Tor guides for Linux, macOS and Windows).